emmaldon/slate/source/includes/_Introduction.md

 </aside>

 <aside class="notice">
 All URLs in Sandbox and Production have only a single difference: their TLD.
-Sandbox URLs use paystand.CO, whereas the equivalent URLs in Production use paystand.COM.
+Sandbox URLs use paystand.<b>CO</b>, whereas the equivalent URLs in Production use paystand.<b>COM</b>.
 </aside>

 ## Dashboard Walkthrough